judhistira/fokuslah-assessment/README.md

 ---

+## 0. Live Deployment & Test User Credentials

+Our live site can be accessed through [https://fokuslah-judhistira.vercel.app](https://fokuslah-judhistira.vercel.app) You can get started by creating your own account

+---

 ## 1. Setup Instructions for New Team Members

 Welcome to the team!
 Follow these steps to get your local development environment running.